-* Here’s a friendly bit of advice for you: never, ever mess with a Pond.
+* Here’s a friendly bit of advice for you: mess with a Pond at your own risk.
 If there’s one personality trait Amy, Rory and River all share, it’s that they will do anything to protect the people they love – and if that means some of their enemies have to die to ensure that outcome, then so be it.
 The Doctor blowing up an entire Cyber legion to find Amy was pretty ruthless, but I didn’t see Rory having any objections to that plan either.
 Amy turns the Teselecta’s murderous security drones against the crew to save River: there’s no indication that any of them died, but there’s no indication that they all made it out there alive either.
 And as for River, just ask that Dalek she bumped off in “The Big Bang”.

 * “We’re being paid to fight him, not praise him.
 Praising costs way more”.

 * “Don’t you have names?”
 “We’re the thin, fat, gay, married Anglican marines.
 Why would we need names as well?”

 * “Of course you’ll be fine, my boy.
 You’ll be up and around in no time.
 And perhaps one day, you and I shall meet on the field of battle, and I will destroy you for the glory of the Sontaran Empire” “…Thanks, nurse”.

 * “You think he’s raising an army?”
 “You think he isn’t?
 If that man is finally collecting on his debts, then God help you, and God help his debtors”.